VKhismatullin/VKhismatullin.github.io/_pages/about.md

 I used to do a lot of math and was a big math analysis guy, but now it's more of a hobby of mine.
 From time to time I will publish some articles from why the Normal distribution is a sphere, why that might be important, to  some mispricings in commodities markets that some people may appreciate.

 I am also very much interested in strategic games, both from the point of developing educated bets on players and deriving optimal strategies.
-[Link to poker files]
+Solving Poker: [part 1](https://vkhismatullin.github.io/projects/naive_poker_game/).

 More than that, I have spent 3 years on time series analysis, Bayesian deep learning.
 I have spent a lot of time on [Link to generation files]